 If you do not have administrative rights on your computer (for example, some medical school computers), you may need assistance from your local IT department to install software.
 Alternatively, web-based options that do not require any software to be installed locally are also available for some workshops.

-All Python workshops require Python 3.6 run through Jupyter Notebook.
-If you’re unfamiliar with Jupyter Notebooks, and you’re not taking the Introduction to Programming with Python workshop, see the Resources page for links to help you get started.
+All Python workshops require Python 3.6 or 3.7 run through Jupyter Notebook.
+If you’re unfamiliar with Jupyter Notebooks, and you’re not taking the Python: Introduction workshop, see the Resources page for links to help you get started.

-For all R workshops, you need access to R and RStudio.
+For all R workshops, you need access to R (version 3.4 or later) and RStudio (version 1.1 or later).
 You may be asked to install additional packages during the workshop.

 If you know how to use R, the tidyverse set of packages is needed for several workshops.
 It takes a while to install, so it’s good to install ahead of time.
 You can install it from the Packages tab in the bottom right window of RStudio or with the R command:

-We’ll cover how to install packages in the R: Introduction and R: Refresher workshops, so if you’re new to R, don’t worry about installing any packages ahead of time.
+We’ll cover how to install packages in the R: Introduction and R for Stata Users workshops, so if you’re new to R, don’t worry about installing any packages ahead of time.

-For this workshop, you need access to a terminal program running a Bash shell.
+For command line workshops, you need access to a terminal program running a Bash shell.